How to Inspire Yourself This Year

 This is a guest blog by HyeSook Chung, the executive director of DC Action for Children.
 HyeSook spoke at the 2014 Collaborative and her organization was selected as a 2014 Classy Awards Nominee.
-This year, HyeSook joins us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.
+In 2016, HyeSook joined us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.

 Dear members of the social sector,